-‘Portugal – who knew?!’ must have been one of the most used sentences I uttered during my recent trip to the Southern European country and have repeated many times since my return.
-Well, apparently quite a lot of people did in fact already know how – excuse the Americanism – awesome Portugal was, judging by the excited response both myself and my mini break partner in crime, Nadia of The Daily S’Elf, were greeted with on social media.
+‘Portugal – who knew?!’ must have been one of the most used sentences during my recent trip to the Southern European country, and it has been repeated many times since my return.
+Well, apparently quite a lot of people did, in fact, already know how amazing Portugal is judging by the excited response both myself and my minibreak partner in crime, Nadia of The Daily S’Elf, were greeted with on social media.

 So, with unusually little luggage and my best can-do attitude, I hopped on a plane from Hamburg, Germany, and jetted over to Porto, a three-hour direct flight – no problemo.
 Instead of staying in a hotel, Nadia had chosen a cool little two-bedroom apartment on Largo São Domingos, a very central location close to the river, the beautifully tiled Porto São Bento train station and Cordoaria’s Garden (but also the vibrant nightlife).
 With my plane getting in fairly late, we decided to take it easy(ish) on night one and headed out for drinks at The Gin House, which stocks, as you might guess, over 160 varieties of the spirit.
 We narrowly missed out on a late night slice of pizza from Il Pizzaiolo – does anyone agree they should change their name to Pizza YOLO – but with plans for brunch the next morning, we figured we would cope.